 The Best Towns on Cape Cod for Vacation

 Cape Cod is very popular in the summer months, so we recommend booking your lodging as soon as possible – especially if you are visiting the peak time of the year.
 While you can visit Cape Cod as a day trip from Boston, it’s best to stay there.
 You’ll want to be on Cape Cod for more than one day so you can fully enjoy the beaches, bike paths, restaurants, shops, outdoor activities, and other great things to do.
 The best towns of Cape Cod can be very busy during the summer months.

 Keep in mind that while you’ll want to choose one of these beach towns to stay in, you can definitely visit the other towns as day trips.
 That’s what we typically do when we stay there.
 It’s a pretty short drive to get to any of these best Cape Cod towns, and it can be fun to visit different areas during your vacation.

 There are plenty of hotels, motels, resorts, and inns on Cape Cod.
 Some families prefer to book a vacation home where they will have more space to spread out.
-There are lots of options, so spend some time looking and book early – before the season if possible.
+There are lots of options for vacation rentals, so spend some time looking and book early – before the season if possible.
 Some will require a one-week stay minimum.

 Located at the very tip of Cape Cod in the region known as the outer Cape, Provincetown is a bustling artsy town with lots to do.
 Museums and historical attractions include the Pilgrim Museum and Provincetown Museum, the Race Point Lighthouse, and the Provincetown Art Association and Museum.

 Provincetown also offers several sandy beaches, including a few that are part of the Cape Cod National Seashore.
 There are lots of waterfront activities to enjoy in this beautiful town.
 Nature lovers have lots of great activities, including kayaking, whale watching, and fishing charters.

 You won’t want to miss a walk down Commercial Street.
 This waterfront street offers restaurants, cafes, shops, art galleries, live music, ice cream shops, and more.
 Paid parking is available right in this downtown area.
 It’s such a fun street and is worth a visit even if you aren’t staying in Provincetown.